tychonievich/graphics/md/text/nanite.md

-- Various optimizations of the z-buffer try to take advantage of large triangles, for example by checking a triangles z range against a hierarchical z-buffer before rasterizing as a form of occlusion culling or performing depth tests for groups of fragments in a single operation and only checking individual fragments if some but not all of the members of the group pass.
+- Various optimizations of the z-buffer try to take advantage of large triangles, for example by checking a triangles z range against a hierarchical z-buffer before rasterizing as a form of occlusion culling or performing depth tests for groups of fragments in a single operation and only checking individual fragments if some but not all the members of the group pass.

 - GPUs tend to organize their hardware to prioritize processing many fragments of a triangle in parallel over processing a few fragments each from many triangles in parallel.
     This manifests in them having the hardware to issue 4--8 triangle rasterizations per cycle